VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 ### `--jvm-index`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 JVM index URL

 ### `--jvm-index-os`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 Operating system to use when looking up in the JVM index

 ### `--jvm-index-arch`

-`IMPLEMENTATION specific` per Scala Runner specification
+`INTERNAL internal` per Scala Runner specification

 CPU architecture to use when looking up in the JVM index